CurveDocs/curve-resources/docs/crvusd/loan-details.md

 ## **Loan Health**

-Based on a users collateral and borrow amount, the UI will display the Health score and status.
+Based on a users collateral and borrow amount, the UI will display the health score and status.
 If the position is in self-liquidation mode, an additional warning will be displayed.
 Once a loan reaches 0% health, the loan is eligible to be hard-liquidated.

 !!!warning "Losses in soft-liquidation mode"
     The **health of a loan decreases when the loan enters self-liquidation mode.
 These losses do not only occur when prices go down but also when the collateral price rises again, resulting in the de-liquidation of the user's loan.** This implies that the health of a loan can decrease even though the collateral value of the position increases.
 If a loan is not in self-liquidation mode, then no losses occur.
 Losses also heavily depend on the number of [**bands**](#bands) used; the more bands there are, the fewer the losses.